California One-Day Fishing License: Cost, Rules & How to Buy

 fishing license cost details

-Having your one-day sport fishing license in hand is only part of planning; you should also understand the exact costs and acceptable payment methods.
-The base one-day license fee is $20.52, valid for one specified day.
-Most license fees include a 5% handling fee and a nonrefundable 3% application fee; those surcharges are applied to the one-day total.
+The base one-day license fee is $20.52.
+Most purchases also include a 5% handling fee and a nonrefundable 3% application fee.
+Those surcharges apply to the one-day total.

-Plan ahead: one-day sport fishing license costs $20.52 plus 5% handling and 3% application fees; payment methods apply.
+Plan ahead: the one-day sport fishing license costs $20.52 plus 5% handling and 3% application fees.

-One-day licenses are exempt from the $7.05 Ocean Enhancement Validation, unless you require additional ocean privileges.
+The one-day license is exempt from the $7.05 Ocean Enhancement Validation, unless you need additional ocean privileges.

-You’ll pay using approved payment methods: checks, money orders, or debit/credit cards (Visa/Mastercard).
-Cash isn’t accepted at CDFW License and Revenue Branch or regional counters.
+Accepted payment methods include checks, money orders, and debit/credit cards (Visa/Mastercard).
+Cash is not accepted at CDFW License and Revenue Branch offices or regional counters.

-Transactions processed for the one-day license will reflect the base fee plus the percentage surcharges; these are nonnegotiable and itemized on receipts.
-You must carry the printed or digital license while fishing.
+Your receipt will itemize the base fee and the percentage surcharges.
+They are nonnegotiable.
+You must carry the printed or digital license while fishing, and keep proof of payment available for inspection.

 Short-Term License Types and Validity Periods